 When you see a pattern emerging (a new customer segment buying for reasons you did not anticipate, a previously reliable motivator losing its pull) update your personas to reflect it.
 A persona library that evolves with your business is a genuine strategic asset.
 One that sits untouched in a shared drive is a relic.

-Buyer persona marketing is the foundation of every high-performing loyalty programme.
-When you understand precisely who you are trying to engage (their goals, their hesitations, their preferred rewards, and their tolerance for communication) you can design a programme that feels personal even at scale.
+Buyer persona marketing is the foundation of every high-performing loyalty program.
+When you understand precisely who you are trying to engage (their goals, their hesitations, their preferred rewards, and their tolerance for communication) you can design a program that feels personal even at scale.

-If you want to talk through how persona insight can shape your loyalty programme design or customer rewards strategy, the Brandfire team works with brands across Ireland and internationally to turn audience knowledge into programmes that perform.
+If you want to talk through how persona insight can shape your loyalty program design or customer rewards strategy, the Brandfire team works with brands across Ireland and internationally to turn audience knowledge into programs that perform.
 Get in touch to start the conversation.